ezakhar/help/en/training-plans/training-plans-for-coaches.md

 **What is the commission of Staminity? **

-Staminity commission is 30% of the plan's cost. В личном кабинете автора плана в Staminity на баланс с каждой покупки зачисляется 70% от цены плана.
+Staminity commission is 30% of the plan's cost.
+And the rest 70% go to the plan Author's balance.

 **Who can sell plans?**